Angela Thompson

 Make climate insights accessible to everyone

-Clear dashboards, role-based access, and interactive visualisations make emissions data easy to explore and understand, even for non-technical stakeholders.
+Clear dashboards and interactive visualisations make emissions data easy to explore and understand, even for non-technical stakeholders.

 Build reports for auditors, boards, and customers